Asuka Museum

 Google Maps

 The Asuka Museum is next to the Asuka Shiryokan bus stop.
-You can get there in 15-20 minutes by Kame Loop Bus (290 yen) or in about 15 minutes by rental bike from Kashiharajingu-mae Station.
+You can reach it in 15-20 minutes by Kame Loop Bus (290 yen) or in about 15 minutes by rental bike from Kashiharajingu-mae Station.

 Resources